Ear problems, like earaches and glue ear, are common in children. Ear problems may affect the outer ear, middle ear or inner ear.

 The skin of the outer ear (the ear canal) produces wax that helps protect the ear.
 This wax usually comes out by itself and only your child’s outside ear should be cleaned.
 It can be cleaned with a damp washer.
 Do not use cotton buds - they can damage the ear and push the wax in further.
 Occasionally, excess wax collects in the outer ear and may need to be removed.
 Check with your family doctor who can prescribe drops.

-Sometimes infection in the outer ear occurs, it may occur after swimming.
+Sometimes infection in the outer ear occurs; it may occur after swimming.
 There is usually tenderness, itch or discharge from the ear.
 This needs to be treated by your family doctor who will examine the ear canal and prescribe ear drops.
-If the infection does not respond to treatment, referral to an Ear, Nose and Throat Surgeon or Paediatrician would be needed.
+If the infection does not respond to treatment, referral to an Ear, Nose and Throat specialist or Paediatrician would be needed.

 Middle ear problems